rust-lang/rfcs/text/3113-bitfields.md

 [prior-art]: #prior-art

 - C
+- The crates [bitfield] and [modular bitfield][modular-bitfield] in the rust ecosystem tend to provide macros to generate bitfield-like structs.
+However, support for bitfields in `repr(C)` structs brings in the language a high level of reliance that the compiler will correctly match the layout of the local C ABI and also adds more syntactic sugar.
 - The author of Zig [proposes][zig-proposes] a different syntax that basically boils down to arbitrarily sized integer types: